 These are events, both favourable and unfavourable, that occur between the end of the reporting period and the date when the Statement of Accounts is authorised for issue.
+Events taking place after the date of authorisation for issue are not reflected in the Statement of Accounts.
 Two types of event can be identified: